 How to Count Unique Names in Excel (6 Simple Methods)

-In the following image, you will get an overview of the whole article.
+In the following image is an overview of the methods we’ll use.

 Overview Image of Counting Unique Names

-1. Using SUMPRODUCT Function to Count Unique Names in Excel
+Method 1 – Using the SUMPRODUCT Function to Count Unique Names in Excel

 The simplest and easiest way to count unique names in Excel is by using the SUMPRODUCT function.
-Using this function we can count unique values in two ways.
-Let’s learn these ways.
+Using this function, we can count unique values in two ways.

-In the following situation, we are given a dataset where some Employees’ names and their Gross Salary are given.
-Now we have Employees whose names appeared more than once.
-So we have to count the unique number of Employee Names in cell H5 under the heading “Count of Unique Names”.
+In the dataset below we have some Employee Names and their Gross Salary.
+Some Employee Names appear more than once.
+We’ll count the number of unique Employee Names in cell H5 under the heading “Count of Unique Names”.

 Sample Dataset of Counting Unique Names